-The Devil's Beggartick is a native erect annual forb, growing from 1 to 4 feet tall on ridged stems that branch in the upper half, stems that are mostly smooth, sometimes with a few hair, and become reddish-purplish in the sunlight.
+The Devil's Beggartick is a native erect annual forb, growing from 1 to 4 feet tall on ridged stems that branch in the upper half; stems are mostly smooth, sometimes with a few hair, and become reddish-purplish in full sunlight.

 The floral array consists of one or a few long stalked 1/2 inch long flower heads that are terminal or rising from the upper leaf axils.

-Each flower head has a number (20 to 60) of golden yellow to orangish-brown disc florets that are perfect, with corollas that have five pointed tips.
+Each flower head has 20 to 60 golden yellow to orangish-brown disc florets that are perfect (bisexual), with tubular corollas that have five pointed tips.
 Ray florets, which are sterile, are usually missing or very obscure.
 Around the outside of the head are 6 to 12, yellow-green colored thin-margined phyllaries that are slightly longer than the disc florets.
 These ascend and sometimes have spreading tips and resemble a calyx.
 Subtending the flower head are 5 to 10, but usually 8, green leafy bracts (calyculi) that are lance shaped, slightly hairy and much longer than the flower head.
 These spread outward and curve downward from the flower head.

-Seed: Fertile flowers produce a flat, slender, wedge shaped cypsela with concave top, sometimes hairy, black to brown colored, with 2 barbed awns at the end.
-These stick to fur and clothing are spread the plant around.
+Seed: Fertile flowers produce a flat, slender, wedge shaped dry seed (a cypsela) with concave top, sometimes hairy, black to brown colored, with 2 barbed awns at the end.
+These stick to fur and clothing and help spread the plant around.
 Thoreau refers to the Bidens seeds as “shaped somewhat like a little flattish brown quiver, with from two to six downwardly barbed arrows projecting from it.”
 See his comments below.

 Habitat: Devil's Beggar-ticks grows in moist conditions in full or partial sun.
 It will be found in meadows, marsh edges, roadsides, stream borders, etc. It propagates from self-seeding.